 Greenwood’s other series also includes a cast of regular characters besides Corinna.
 There’s her assistant, Jason Wallace, and her two other employees, Gossamer Judge and Kylie Manners.
 And of course, her lover, Daniel Cohen.
 Corinna’s home and shop are located in a large, Roman-style building called Insula.
 The other residents of Insula are also regular characters, who add quite a lot to the series.
 Professor Dionysus ‘Dion’ Monk, herbalist and Wicca shop owner Miriam ‘Meroe’ Kaplan, and Andy Holliday and his daughter Cherie are just a few of the other people who live in the building.
 In both series, the novels feature mysteries that form the central plots.
 But the regular characters are arguably just as important.
 And many fans will tell you that they follow the series in part because of those characters.

 There are many other series, too, that readers follow as much for the cast of characters as for the mysteries.
 That’s one thing that a well-written series can provide that a standalone can’t always pull off.
 What about you?
 Are there series you follow as much for the cast of characters as for the plots?
 Which ones?

-*NOTE: The title of this post is a line from King Prawn’s No Peace.
+*NOTE: The title of this post is a line from the Rolling Stones’ She Saw Me Coming.